vectary/vectary.github.io/viewer-api/helpers.md

 ### animate()
 Helper function for animating the api method calls and executing them within the time frame.
 - Input: Duration of animation in ms (number).
-Time function for modifying the animation, usually used for easing (callback).
-Draw function or api method call (callback).
+Time function callback or string for modifying the animation, usually used for easing.
+Possible easing arguments are: "linear", "easeInQuad", "easeOutQuad", "easeInOutQuad", "easeInCubic", "easeOutCubic", "easeInOutCubic", "easeInQuart", "easeOutQuart", "easeInOutQuart" Draw function or api method call.
 On finish function callback (executes when the animation is done).
 - Returns: Nothing

 ```javascript